Arlette (musical): Act III

 Ivor Novello contributed the music to eight songs in the production.
 The critic for The Times, writing of Novello's songs, commented on his "light and pretty numbers, without much character, but with plenty of agreeable melody."

 A cast album was released in 1917 recorded with the Mayfair Orchestra.
-Another album, titled Gems from 'Arlett', was released by HMV in 1917 with the Light Opera Company and featured: "Love In My Heart Is Ringing (The Telephone Song)", "The Fairy Ring", "His Country First of All", "The People’s King", "On the Staff", "Didn’t Know the Way To", "Cousinly Love" and "It’s Just a Memory".
+Another album, titled Gems from 'Arlett', was released by His Master's Voice in 1917 with the Light Opera Company and featured: "Love In My Heart Is Ringing (The Telephone Song)", "The Fairy Ring", "His Country First of All", "The People’s King", "On the Staff", "Didn’t Know the Way To", "Cousinly Love" and "It’s Just a Memory".
 It was conducted by George W. Byng, and the vocal artistes included George Baker, Bessie Jones and Ernest Pike.

 Review

 The critic for the Lloyds Weekly News wrote of the production: